Roboski massacre: Responses

-Bahoz Erdal, the leader of the PKK's military wing, called for a Kurdish uprising in response to the incident: "We urge the people of Kurdistan... to react after this massacre and seek a settling of accounts through uprisings."
+Bahoz Erdal, the leader of the PKK's military wing, called for a Kurdish uprising in response to the attack: "We urge the people of Kurdistan... to react after this massacre and seek a settling of accounts through uprisings."
 Meanwhile, Peace and Democracy Party (BDP) leader Selahattin Demirtaş released a statement claiming that "It’s clearly a massacre of civilians, of whom the oldest is 20," but he called for Kurds to respond through democratic means.
 He also quoted Erdoğan on Syrian President Bashar al-Assad: "A leader who kills his own people has lost his legitimacy" and said "now I say the same thing back to him."

 Prime minister Recep Tayyip Erdoğan made assurances that essential administrative and judicial investigations were initiated.
 Hüseyin Çelik, the deputy chairman and spokesman of the ruling party AK Party, announced that the families of the victims would be compensated constituting a "material apology".
 He added that a verbal apology could follow after incident's details were uncovered.

 The Republican People's Party (CHP), Turkey's largest opposition party, sharply criticized what they perceived as the government's attempt to portray the incident as understandable collateral damage, with Kurdish CHP deputy Sezgin Tanrikulu saying that "If there are some who think that death of these innocents is just a natural result of the struggle against terror, it means that Turkey has already been divided on moral grounds."

 Graeme Wood at the New York Times blog asked if Erdoğan was a 'New Assad' dictator and oppressor.

 In a MetroPOLL public opinion survey of 1,174 Turkish people, 14.5% said the state was ultimately responsible for the deaths, 11.5% said the smugglers, 9.5% said the PKK, 5.4% said the prime minister of the government and 4.9% said it was the General Staff.
 When asked whether the government had fulfilled its responsibilities towards the incident, some 45% said yes, with 38.1% saying no.